shenghsi/notes/vim.md

 .       # repeat last command
 `.      # jump to last change
-``      # bring you back to where the cursor was before you made your last jump diw     # delete in word caw     # change all word yi)     # yank all inside parentheses
+``      # bring you back to where the cursor was before you made your last jump `^      # jump to the position where the cursor was the last time when insert mode was stopped diw     # delete in word caw     # change all word yi)     # yank all inside parentheses